-Having worked on web projects since 1996, we have a lot of experience of making a web project run swiftly and smoothly, whilst avoiding obstacles that cause delays.
+Having worked on web projects since 1996, we have a lot of experience in project management and of making a web project run swiftly and smoothly, whilst avoiding obstacles that cause delays.
 As an agency we constantly refine and perfect our process, but as our customer there are plenty of things you can do to help ensure the project is completed efficiently.

-Any project – be it a house renovation, car purchase, or a bespoke web project – requires research, planning and strategy, all of which contribute to its success.
+Any project – be it a house renovation, car purchase, or a bespoke website development project – requires research, planning and strategy, all of which contribute to its success.
 These points should be considered in your planning now, to ensure your project is delivered successfully:

 1. A web project requires your time too